Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: The DQF approach

 \section{The DQF approach}

-Suppose we observe data lying in $\R^d.$ Chandler and Polonik (2021) introduces the DQF associated to an anchor point $x \in \R^d$ as a real-valued function of a one-dimensional parameter that is generated by considering random subsets of $\R^d$ containing $x$, and computing a measure of centrality of $x$ within each random subset.
+Suppose we observe data lying in $\R^d.$ The DQF associated with an anchor point $x \in \R^d$ is a real-valued function of a one-dimensional parameter that is generated by considering random subsets of $\R^d$ containing $x$, and computing a measure of centrality of $x$ within each random subset.
 This then results in a distribution of centralities (for each anchor point $x$), and the quantile function of this distribution is the DQF corresponding to the anchor point (see below for details).
 The anchor point can be any point that can be covered by the random subsets considered.
 Below we consider two types of anchor points: data points, and midpoints between pairs of data points.
-The latter is not only motivated by applications to classification, as discussed in detail in Chandler and Polonik (2021), but also to alleviate challenges with notions of centrality in very high dimensions.
-As in Chandler and Polonik (2021), the random subsets of $\R^d$ that we are using here are randomly chosen spherical cones, and the measure of centrality used here is based on Tukey's (halfspace) depth (Tukey 1975).
+The latter is not only motivated by our application, but also to alleviate challenges with notions of centrality in very high dimensions.
+The random subsets of $\R^d$ are randomly chosen symmetric cones, and the measure of centrality used is based on Tukey's (halfspace) depth (Tukey, 1975) applied to one-dimensional projections, where for a one-dimensional distribution function $F$, Tukey depth of $x \in \R$ is defined as $TD(x,F)=\min\{F(x),1-F(x)\}$.

-The essence of choosing a random subset (spherical cone) and only considering points captured inside this cone is closely related to the concept of {\em masking} that Tukey introduced with PRIM-9 (see Friedman and Stuetzle, 2002).
-The idea of masking is to display low-dimensional projections of the subset of the data points not being masked, and to then interactively change the mask and inspect the resulting changes in the display.
-Rather than directly visualizing projections, we compute a summary statistic of the data points selected (points not masked), namely the centrality of the anchor point within the selected data, vary the mask randomly, and display the quantile function of the summary statistic.
-All this is tied together by the anchor point to which the quantile function is associated to.
+The essence of choosing subsets of data by only considering points captured inside a cone is related to the concept of {\em masking} that Tukey introduced with PRIM-9 (see Fisherkeller et al. 1974, Friedman and Stuetzle, 2002).
+The idea of masking is to systematically select subsets of the data (in other words, mask parts of the data), display low-dimensional projections of the selected or non-masked data, and to then interactively change the mask and inspect the resulting changes in low-dimensional projections.
+Rather than directly visualizing projections, the DQF approach first computes a summary statistic of the data points selected by the cone.
+This summary statistic is the centrality of the anchor point within the selected data.
+The selected points (or, the complementary masked points) are altered by varying the cone and the quantile function of the summary statistic are displayed.
 This will be discussed further below.